RobDWaller/code101/README.md

 Each training task requires you to make minor edits to the code and will require you to [uncomment existing code](http://www.tizag.com/javascriptT/javascriptcomment.php).

-The complete files for comparison can be found in the `complete-files` directory.
-These files are for reference, do not edit them.

 A woking version of this code can be found on [JSFiddle](https://jsfiddle.net/dg30snnq/)

 ## What is HTML?